 — 39. —

-If anyone could launch a thoroughly modern incarnation of a Chinatown restaurant, it’s cousins Brendan and Brian Moy, who grew up in the family that owns upstairs dim sum mainstay China Pearl.
-The installation of former O Ya and JM Curley chef Mark O’Leary has brought inspired plates like five-spice-butter-fried chicken with puffy Hong Kong–style waffles, and the late-night-only, Sapporo-braised ma po hot dog.
-Handpainted murals and cocktails showcasing unusual infusions (Thai-chili- and oolong-tea-infused vodkas, anyone?) make the atmosphere feel as vibrant as the food.
+If anyone could launch a thoroughly modern incarnation of a Chinatown restaurant, it’s Brian Moy, who grew up in the family that owns upstairs dim sum mainstay China Pearl.
+Inspired plates, like five-spice-butter-fried chicken with puffy Hong Kong-style waffles, alongside hand-painted murals and cocktails showcasing unusual infusions (Thai-chili- and oolong-tea-infused vodkas, anyone?), make the atmosphere feel as vibrant as the food.

 9A Tyler St., Boston, 617-423-7888, shojoboston.com.